 The Commonage (the location of the Allan Brooks Nature Centre) was one of Brooks’ favorite places.
 He often used the area for hunting, bird watching and as a background in his numerous paintings.

 Inspired by his father, Brooks developed an interest in birdwatching early in his life.
 His talent in illustrating birds was evident in sketches he produced when only five years old.
-Brooks' skills as a naturalist grew as he traveled widely, studying and recording observations of birds in sketches and detailed notes.
+Brooks’ skills as a naturalist grew as he travelled widely, studying and recording observations of birds in sketches and detailed notes.
 To attract his subjects, Brooks perfected his imitation of bird calls.

 The quality and diversity of habitats in the Okanagan provide excellent opportunities for naturalists and must have been important in attracting Brooks to settle and remain in the Vernon area.
 In his small bird sanctuary in Okanagan Landing alone, Brooks recorded 40 species of nesting birds.
 His detailed records made a significant contribution to understanding bird life in the early days of settlement and for making accurate comparisons today.

 In addition to his work as an artist, Brooks’ work assisted the scientific community of his day and of present times as well.
 In his early years in British Columbia he collected specimens and field notes for many prestigious universities.
 He also amassed a vast personal collection of avifauna (or native birds) for study, the majority of which (9000 skins) now reside at the University of California in Berkeley.